-- It is accepted that no treasury management activity is without risk.
-In undertaking its treasury management activities, the overriding objective is to minimise the risk of adverse consequences or loss, whilst at the same time not unduly constraining investment returns or unnecessarily incurring interest costs. - 6.
+- 5. The strategy links plans for capital investment, financing and affordability of those plans and how cash will be safely managed to meet the Council's financial commitments and objectives. - 6.
+It is accepted that no treasury management activity is without risk.
+In undertaking its treasury management activities, the overriding objective is to minimise the risk of adverse consequences or loss, whilst at the same time not unduly constraining investment returns or unnecessarily incurring interest costs. - 7.
 The successful identification, monitoring and control of risk are integral elements of treasury management activities.
 Risks include credit and counterparty, liquidity, interest rate, refinancing, fraud and regulatory.
-The Council has Treasury Management Practices to address and mitigate these risks.
-The practices were last updated in April 2014 following a review by Internal Audit and Audit Committee - 7.
+The Council has Treasury Management Practices to address and mitigate these risks which were last updated in March 2015 following a review by Internal Audit and Audit Committee. - 8.
 The Council recognises the value in the use of treasury advisors to support the management of risk and to access specialist skills and resources.
-Support provided includes advice on timing of decision making, training, credit updates, economic forecasts, research, articles and advice on capital finance, with the terms of appointment reviewed periodically.
-Responsibility for treasury decisions ultimately remains with the Council. - 8.
-The following paragraphs set out the integrated strategy for borrowing and investments for 2015/16.
-The strategy covers:
+Support provided by Capita Asset Services Treasury Solutions includes advice on timing of decision making, training, credit updates, economic